aamiller/Info201GroupProj/README.md

 The Bechdel Test has since become relatively well known and is often referenced in movie reviews.
 It has become a rather embarassing test to fail, though many movies do fail it.

 #### Audiences for this project
 Our main audience are people who are critical of movies that fail the Bechdel Test and are interested in learning what trends there are in movies being better or worse at the test.
+More specifically, we will be targeting users who use statistic-based news websites like FiveThirtyEight.
 We hope by showing these trends that people will be more critical of movies that are likely to fail the Bechdel Test based on the trends they align with.

 ##### Questions that will be investigated
 This project will answer the question of whether or not the budget of the movie increases the chance of passing or failing the test.